safonovanastya/RussianFastPitch/README.md

 | without post-processing | 1058  |  1036 |  676  |  599  |  891  | 1005  |
 | with post-processing    | 442   |  464  |  824  |  901  |  609  |  495  |

-As can be seen, in most cases users preferred intonation without additional modification, except for entries with IC-3 and IC-4.
-This can be explained by the fact that these are rising intonations in question sentences, which the speech synthesizer itself does not handle well - most often a descending or flat, affirmative tone is generated in questions, which seems inappropriate to the native speaker for the context.
-FastPitch generates affirmative sentences plausibly, which is what the survey results show.
-In addition, it can be noted that among all the affirmative statements, IC-5 has the smallest preference difference: 891 for the original versus 609 for the modification.
-This may be due to the fact that this IC performs more of an emotional function than a syntactic one, unlike IC-1 and IC-2, and the model also does emotional coloring poorly.
+It could be noticed, that in most cases users preferred pure generated intonation without additional modification, except for sentences with IC-3 and IC-4.
+Such an exception could be explained by the fact that both intonation contours entails rising pitch in question sentences, which the speech synthesizer itself does not generate well.
+Mostly, it syntheses these kind of question phrases with marginaly descending pitch level, and it could seems inappropriate to native speakers.
+FastPitch plausibly generates affirmative sentences, and this fact is reflected in the survey results.
+In addition, it could be noted that among all the affirmative statements, those with IC-5 have the smallest preference difference: 891 for the original versus 609 for the modification.
+This might results from the fact that this IC performs more of an emotional function than a syntactic one, unlike IC-1 and IC-2, and the model also does emotional coloring poorly.
 However, this is not observed with IC-6, which is close to IC-5 in meaning.

 # How to run the code